-This course prepares the student to understand effective performance management in a quality context, to use multi-source feedback for employee development, and current legal issues in performance appraisals.
+This course prepares the student to understand effective performance management in a quality context.
+The use of multi-source feedback for employee development and evaluation of current legal issues in performance appraisals will be discussed.

-BUS465 Training and Development 3 Credit
+BUS465 Training and Development 3 Credits

 This course covers the field of training and development from orientation and skills training to career and organization development.
-Prerequisite: BUS340
+Prerequisite: BUS245

-BUS470 Business Seminar 3 Credits

-This course is a capstone course that synthesizes all business concepts including marketing, human resources, quantitative methods, global strategies, accounting, finance, production, service, and policy issues.
+BUS470 Business Seminar 3 Credits This course is a capstone course that synthesizes all business concepts including marketing, human resources, quantitative methods, global strategies, accounting, finance, production, service, and policy issues.
 The student is required to participate in the research for group decision-making and presentations in an overall business strategy and plan.
 Research on the Internet is a valuable tool for this course.
 A written comprehensive case analysis of the plan is prepared.